ludeng303/github-finder/README.md

 Udemy, Brad Traversy, React Front To Back, Project One.
-React basics: create-react-app, Component, Jsx, state
+React basics from create-react-app to useContext.